gavvvr/oracle-sql-rearranger/Readme.md

-The purpose of this tool is to take Oracle schema export (usually produced with Oracle SQL developer) and rearrange/group statements for better visibility and easier comparison.
+The purpose of this tool is to take Oracle schema export (usually produced with Oracle SQL developer) and rearrange/group statements in deterministic order for better visibility and easier side-by-side comparison.

 Usage
 ---